Lukepancrazi9/meet-app/README.md

 I want to specify how many events are displayed at once So that I can control the length of the events list

-Scenario: User sets the number of events to display
+Scenario: User sets the number of events to display <br />
     - Given the user is on the events page <br />
     - When the user selects "10" from the number of events dropdown <br />
     - Then only 10 events should be displayed on the page